 Circles

-What startled me was that I could talk stoically about other matters, but this was so difficult.
+I could talk easily about many other matters, but this one felt so embarrassing.
 Why does the past so often bring about shame?

-As a more closed person by nature now, perhaps the reminders of times defined by openness – commited openness, the kind that wields vulnerability and elasticity of response – feel like a reopening of old wounds.
-This analogy of circles, a philosophy for me back earlier in the decade, was something from the exposed core of my being.
+Perhaps as a more closed person now, a reminder of times defined by the sort of committed openness that wields vulnerability feels like a reopening of old wounds.
+This analogy of circles goes right to the core of my being.

-With this in mind, it is impossible not to recall John Donne’s A Valediction, Forbidding Mourning with its paramount conceit of twin compasses, and it’s self-reflexive compositional ending:
+With this in mind, it is impossible not to recall John Donne’s A Valediction, Forbidding Mourning with its central conceit of twin compasses and its self-reflexive ending:

 Such wilt thou be to me, who must,